 The images below are, currently, more of an archive than what is available for purchase from Yale's older work.
 We will not be posting all of the new work but strongly suggest a visit to the gallery to see them "live".
 We do have about 40 paintings and works on paper at the gallery in addition to the sixty or so new works just installed.

-Yale Epstein was most recently featured in a major solo exhibition at the gallery: "Essential Forms".
+Prior to the 2018 show, Epstein was featured in another major solo exhibition at the gallery: "Essential Forms".
 The exhibit ran, extended, through July 18, 2015, and included 80 small geometric paintings and a number of serigraphs and photographs that related to the new paintings, which he refered to as his Contemporary Modernist Series.

 Pricing for work on hand ranges from $500 to $6800.